Miao-Mico/at/README.md

   - feedback message pool

     About this pool, how about `the stack structure` and it's `FILO` feature?

     It is `more important` that `the message receive now`, it may break out suddenly because your initiative communication, than `the message some much more older`.

 ## Reference

-[stack](https://github.com/Miao-Mico/stack): Another repo of mine.
-This repo offer data structures.
+[stack](https://github.com/Miao-Mico/stack): Another repository of mine.
+This repository offer data structures.

 ## FAQ